stulacy/personal-website/content/post/eloreview_20171229.md

 looking at it from a more positive perspective it allows for potentially exciting games of football whenever the top-6 play each other.
-Man City's fantastic season is shown here as they started the season ranked 3rd after Chelsea and Spurs, and overtook Spurs by the start of November and never looked back, while Spurs started to slide down the table.
+Man City's fantastic season is shown here as they started the season ranked 3rd after Chelsea and Spurs, but overtook of them by the start of October and never looked back, while Spurs started to slide down the table.
 From my own perspective, I'm heartened to see Liverpool's improvement following their 3-0 away win at Stoke at the end of November.

 Looking at the bottom of the ratings, we can see Newcastle, Huddersfield, and Brighton starting the season at 1350 Elo, the lowest